deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/installation.rst

 * *ZIP*: Distribution bundle with Apache Tomcat [#f5]_

 .. tip::
   If you are confused by the two options and unsure which version to pick, use the ZIP.
-Both variants contain exactly the same deegree software, they only differ in packaging.
+All variants contain exactly the same deegree webservices webapp, they only differ in packaging.

 ---------------------
 Starting and stopping
 ---------------------

-In order to run the ZIP version, extract it into a directory of your choice.
-Afterwards, fire up the included start script for your operating system:
+In order to run the ZIP version, extract it into a local directory of your choice.
+Afterwards, change to the directory ``deegree-webservices-tomcat-bundle-3.4.x/apache-tomcat-8.x.y/bin`` and fire up the included start script for your operating system:

-* Microsoft Windows: ``start-deegree-windows``
+* Microsoft Windows: ``startup.bat``
-* Linux/Solaris: ``start-deegree-linux.sh`` (when starting via a Desktop Environment such as Gnome, choose "Run in terminal")
+* Linux/macOS: ``startup.sh`` (when starting via a Desktop Environment, choose "Run in terminal" and you may need to grant permission to execute the scripts with ``chmod a+x *.sh`` before)
-* Mac OS X: ``start-deegree-osx.cmd``

 You should now see a terminal window on your screen with a lot of log messages: